Cinnamon Raisin Bread

 Choose wisely, because it will be gobbled up quickly.

 - 1 cup warm water*

 - 5 1/2 - 6 cups all-purpose flour

 - 1 1/2 tablespoons cinnamon

 - 1 large egg beaten with 2 teaspoons water

-- Pour 1 cup of the reserved soaking water into the bowl of a standing mixer or large mixing bowl.
+Pour 1 cup of the reserved soaking water into the bowl of a standing mixer or large mixing bowl.
 Add the yeast and stir to combine.
-Allow to stand for 5 to 10 minutes until foamy.
+Let stand for 5 to 10 minutes until foamy.

-- Bake for 40-45 minutes until golden brown.
-Allow to cool in the pans for at least 10 minutes.
+Bake for 40-45 minutes until golden brown.
+Let cool in the pans for at least 10 minutes.

 Remove the loaves from the pans and allow them to cool completely before slicing.
 If you can!
 Baked loaves can also be frozen for up to three months.

 Use hot water to plump the raisins, allow it to cool to about 110 to 115 degrees and use it to proof the yeast in the recipe.